Choose your region

 As mentioned earlier, food sensitivities can be associated with several ingredients, including proteins, lipoproteins, glycoproteins, lipopolysaccharides and carbohydrates.
 Most food allergies are associated with proteins.
 All proteins are potentially allergenic, and repeated exposure to a protein increases the chances of developing a hypersensitivity or immune response.
 Therefore, foods with a limited protein source may be beneficial for pets with food sensitivities.
 A limited protein source pet food uses a minimal amount of protein sources.
 Additionally, these are novel protein sources, meaning they have not been fed to a particular animal.
 This may be different for each individual animal, depending on their nutritional history.

 A limited protein source food with a minimal variety of proteins will reduce the chances that the food contains a potential allergen.
 Vetdiet® offers two different limited protein source dog foods which are targeted for skin and stomach health.
 Our Skin and Stomach Health Lamb and Rice Formula uses only animal protein from lamb and lamb meal, and does not use animal fat or natural flavors derived from animal protein.
 Our Skin and Stomach Health Salmon and Pea Formula uses only fish protein and no other animal ingredients.
 This formula is also formulated with potatoes and sweet potatoes as the primary carbohydrate source for those dogs that may need a more easily digested carbohydrate.
-For cats, Vetdiet® offers a Skin & Stomach health Salmon and Sweet Potato Formula.
+For kittens and adult cats, Vetdiet® offers a Skin & Stomach health Salmon and Sweet Potato Formula.
 This formula uses fish protein from salmon and menhaden and primary carbohydrates from sweet potatoes and potatoes.

 When feeding an elimination diet to diagnose food allergies or a limited protein source diet to avoid allergenic foods once a diagnosis is made, it is important to consider treats that do not interfere with the overall goal of the diet.
 Table scraps should be avoided and treats should be matched to the novel protein and carbohydrate sources of the main diet.
 Additionally, foods or treats used to conceal medications should contain novel protein and carbohydrate sources.